Skip to product information

 Shipping calculated at checkout.

-GH Mumm, the founder of the famous French brand of Champagnes de Reims, negotiates with a Cognac producer in 1885.
+GH Mumm, the founder of the famous French Champagnes de Reims brand, negotiates with a Cognac producer in 1885.

-• Handwritten letter from George Hermann Mumm, owner of the famous Champagnes house, to Lucien Foucault, producer of Cognac.
+• Handwritten letter from George Hermann Mumm, owner of the famous Champagne house, to Lucien Foucault, Cognac producer.

 • Four pages (but two blank).